-But Hawaii’s rare beauty and natural diversity of life are exceptionally fragile.
-Today, the future of this spectacular natural heritage is severely threatened:
+But Hawai‘i’s rare beauty and natural diversity are exceptionally fragile.
+Today, the future of this spectacular heritage is severely threatened:

-- More than half of the islands' native native forest cover has been lost
+More than half of the islands' native forest cover has been lost.

-Nevertheless, much remains to be save—and can be saved.
-The Nature Conservancy is focusing its efforts on four different conservation priorities:
+Nevertheless, much remains to be saved and can be saved.
+The Nature Conservancy is focusing its efforts on these four conservation priorities.

-- Climate Change: Climate changes such as increased temperatures and rising sea levels threaten Hawaii's native forests, its coral reefs and its natural and human communities.
+Increased temperatures and rising sea levels threaten Hawaii's environment and its natural and human communities.
 Learn More